 P.S.—Tré’s video introduction is below under + WATCH!

 This workshop is for the actor-storyteller who is searching for a missing link between their “authentic melody” and their presence on camera.
 As we create fully realized characters, it starts with the authentic melody of each storyteller.
+Take a leap into an improvisatory approach with Tré, and see what happens when you dive into text by way of musical improvisation.
+We dare you to let go of any expectations!

 The actor-storyteller who wants to invite the camera in and also form a stronger relationship with their self-identity will find this workshop to be an inspired and useful exploration.
 All actor-storytellers are welcome.